|Duration:||2 Semesters (8 Months)|

 |Credential Awarded:||Ontario College Graduate Certificate|

-This program is designed to meet the increased demand for trained Bioinformatics professionals, by providing further training for people holding a university degree or three–year college diploma in biotechnology (or biotechnology–related program).
+This program is designed to meet the increased demand for trained bioinformatics professionals by providing further training for people holding a university degree or three-year college diploma in biotechnology (or a biotechnology–related program).

-As a student in BIF, you'll receive specific training in Bioinformatics, focusing on:
+As a student in this program, you’ll receive specific training in bioinformatics, focusing on:

 - A recognized degree or three year post secondary diploma from an accredited institution in Biotechnology, Biology, or a closely related field.